rishavraj221/dexapp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Cloud Deployement
+## Cloud Resources

-This project is being deployed in AWS amplify - [Click here](https://main.d3imvr5fbxb2uy.amplifyapp.com/) to see it live
+Used AWS Amplify for graphql backend apis

 ## Backend